base-org/pessimism/docs/etl.md

 Pipelines are used to represent some full component path in a DAG based `ComponentGraph`.
 A pipeline is a sequence of components that are connected together in a way to express meaningful ETL operations for extracting some invariant input for consumption by the Risk Engine.

 ### Pipeline States
 - `Backfill` - Backfill denotes that the pipeline is currently performing a backfill operation.
 This means the pipeline is sequentially reading data from some starting height to the most recent block height.
-This is useful for building state dependendent pipelines that require some knowledge of prior history to make live assessments.
+This is useful for building state dependent pipelines that require some knowledge of prior history to make live assessments.
 For example, detecting imbalances between the native ETH deposit supply on the L1 portal contract and the TVL unlocked on the L2 chain would require indexing the prior history of L1 deposits to construct correct supply values.
 - `Live` - Live denotes that the pipeline is currently performing live operations.
 This means the pipeline is reading data from the most recent block height.
 - `Stopped` - Stopped denotes that the pipeline is currently not performing any operations.
 This means the pipeline is neither reading nor processing any data.
 - `Paused` - Paused denotes that the pipeline is currently not performing any operations.
 This means the pipeline is neither reading nor processing any data.
 The difference between `Stopped` and `Paused` is that a `Paused` pipeline can be resumed at any time while a `Stopped` pipeline must be restarted.
 - `Error` - Error denotes that the pipeline is currently in an error state.
 This means the pipeline is neither reading nor processing any data.
-The difference between `Stopped` and `Error` is that a `Error` pipeline can be resumed at any time while a `Stopped` pipeline must be restarted.
+The difference between `Stopped` and `Error` is that an `Error` pipeline can be resumed at any time while a `Stopped` pipeline must be restarted.

 ### Pipeline Types
 There are two types of pipelines: